RWS/groupshare-api-powershell-toolkit/README.md

 - Click "OK" to close the Properties dialog.

 ## Contribution
-If you want to add a new functionality or you spot a bug please fill free to create a pull request with your changes.
+If you want to add a new functionality or you spot a bug please fill free to create a [pull request](https://www.codenewbie.org/blogs/how-to-make-a-pull-request) with your changes.

 ## Issues
-If you find an issue you report it here.
+If you find an issue you report it [here](https://github.com/RWS/groupshare-api-powershell-toolkit/issues).

 ## Changes
-### Version
+### v1.0.0.0
+Initial Release of the GroupShare PowerShell Toolkit: This version introduces a suite of PowerShell scripts designed to enhance interaction with GroupShare, enabling efficient project, resource, and system management.
+  - **Key Features**:
+  - **Project Management**: Create, update, and manage projects seamlessly.
+  - **Resource Management**: Handle translation memories, project templates and field templates.
+  - **System Configuration Management**: Access and modify containers and dbservers.
+  - **User Management**: Manage user accounts and permissions.

+- **Additional Features**:
+  - Comprehensive help support for users.
+  - Sample scripts included for common tasks.
+  - A detailed README.md file to guide installation and usage.